-You must have a Social Security number (SSN) to verify your identity online by registering as a guest or creating a User ID/password.
-As part of the registration process, you will be asked for an e-mail address we will use to send you a confirmation code.
-You’ll use the code to continue with the registration process.
-Don’t close the window or navigate away from the IRS page to check your e-mail; the confirmation code will be sent to your e-mail address within 10 minutes of requesting it.
+You must have a Social Security number (SSN) to verify your identity online when proceeding as a guest or when creating a User ID and password for future login.
+You also need immediate access to your email account so we can send you a confirmation code you'll need to enter.
+Don’t close the window or navigate away from the IRS page to check your email.
+You should receive the confirmation code within 10 minutes of your request.

-You will need to provide your name, SSN, date of birth, filing status and the street address you provided on the last tax return you filed.
-You will also need to answer a few identity verification questions that only you can answer, such as a prior address or phone number, car or home loan information, etc. Note: You can't use Get Transcript Online if you have an Individual Tax Identification Number (ITIN) instead of an SSN.
+You need to provide your name, SSN, date of birth, filing status and the street address you used on the last federal tax return you filed.
+You’ll also need to answer a few personal identity verification questions that only you can answer, such as a prior address or phone number, car or home loan information, etc. Note: You can't use Get Transcript Online if you have an Individual Tax Identification Number (ITIN) instead of an SSN.
 See "What if I’m unable to verify my identity and use Get Transcript Online" below.

 What if I’m unable to verify my identity and use Get Transcript Online?

 Keep in mind that passwords are case sensitive.
-If you can’t remember your password, click the “Forgot Password” link.
-You will be asked to answer the secret questions you created when you established your profile and then choose a new password.
+If you can’t remember your password, click the “Forgot Password” link on the login page.
+You’ll need to answer the secret questions you created when you established your profile and then choose a new password.

-If you have been locked out, you must wait at least an hour before trying again.
+If you’ve been locked out, you must wait at least an hour before trying again.

 I forgot my User ID.
-How do I get a new one?
+How do I retrieve it?

-If you have forgotten your User ID, click the “Forgot User ID” link on the sign in page.
-It will direct you to enter the e-mail address you used when you first registered your account.
-Your User ID will be emailed to you.
-If the e-mail address you originally provided is unavailable, you must re-register.
+If you’ve forgotten your User ID, click the “Forgot User ID” link on the login page.
+Then enter the email address you used when you first registered for your account.
+We’ll email you your User ID.
+If the email address you originally provided is unavailable, you must re-register.

 What should I do if I receive a “Technical Difficulties” or “Application Unavailable” message?